Studies show a shocking 70% of digital transformation projects fail (Sources: Boston Consulting Group and McKinsey).

 To us, it is clear, and studies back this up, that the requirements gathering process causes many of the issues associated with failed projects.

-With our industry experience helping a range of clients we have grown weary of seeing projects fail, overrun within the industry, or not achieve their goals because of poor requirements.
+With our industry experience and talented software developers and years of helping a range of clients on many software projects we have grown weary of hearing about projects fail.
+Poor requirements are at the root of software failure and project fails.
 We believe the industry needs more process and structure in requirements gathering and, as a result, we have developed Requiment.
 Our product helps you through a set of guided questions and serves as your virtual business analyst or, at least , a business analysis assistant.
+This is the best place to start when considering to develop a new software project.